Sexual orientation refers to whether you are sexually and romantically attracted to men, women, both or none.

 - Homosexual people are attracted to people of the same sex.
 Men only attracted to other men may describe themselves as gay, and women only attracted to other women may describe themselves as gay or lesbian.

-- Bisexual people are attracted to people of both sexes.
+- Bisexual people are attracted to both males and females.

 Sometimes Transgender is confused as a sexual orientation – it is actually a component of Gender.